The Carmelite

-The Carmelite is a tragic play by the British writer Richard Cumberland.
+The Carmelite is a 1784 tragedy by the British writer Richard Cumberland.
 It was first staged at the Drury Lane Theatre on 2 December 1784.
 The play's hero Saint-Valori disguises himself as a Carmelite.
-The play enjoyed some success, and was later staged a theatre in Belfast where Wolfe Tone saw it in 1791.
+The original cast included Sarah Siddons as Matilda, William Smith as Saint Valori, John Palmer as Lord Hildebrand, John Philip Kemble as Montgomeri, James Aickin as Lord De Courci, John Hayman Packer as Gyfford, John Phillimore as Fitzallan and John Fawcett as Raymond.
+The play enjoyed some success, and was later staged at a theatre in Belfast where Wolfe Tone saw it in 1791.